mdundek/multipaas/documentation/INSTALL.md

 # Installation

+## MultiPaaS Mode

+> This mode relies on VirtualBox to provision the control plane and the K8S clusters, enabeling the automation of the multi-tennancy mode.

-An example of the overall topology once deployed can look like the following:
+An example of the overall topology once deployed looks like the following:

 ![MultiPaaS Component diagram](../resources/component-diagram.png)